StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

 in a save (cloud or desktop) Ubuntu-Linux Environment.

+The application is "wrapped" in a harness that stimulates it with images and vehicle velocity signals.
+If someone wants to use the application in a real vehicle the image source and the velocity source must be adapted (both are individual classes with well-defined interfaces, hence the rest of the application is very suitable for re-use).
+The use-case I have in mind here is to test the estimator after shooting images or videos off-line on a desktop- or cloud-hosted Ubuntu Linux.
+Hence: The input for the application is an image (filetype: jpg, used for static simualtion) or a video (filetpe: mp4, used for dynamic simulation).
+These artifacts are defined by the user and passed at the command line.
+The output is a file (always "result.txt" appears in the folder the executable is located) that holds the simulation time, the estimated state and the "measurements" made in the camera image using image processing methods.
+All quantities are in SI-Units (metres, seconds, metres/second,...).

 ## Dependencies for Running Locally
 This section lists the dependencies of the application &amp how to get them.